Malichenco/MakingInvoice/readme.md

-# API to generate shipping label in PDF format from a JSON input file
+# API to generate shipping label in PDF format from a JSON